primev/mev-commit/tools/bls-signature-creator/README.md

 ## Usage
 The tool requires:
 - A BLS private key (provided as a hex encoded string with optional 0x prefix) via the `--private-key` flag
-- An Ethereum address (provided as a hex string with optional 0x prefix) via the `--eth-address` flag
+- A payload (provided as a hex string with optional 0x prefix) via the `--payload` flag

 The tool will log:
-- The Ethereum address that was provided
+- The payload that was provided
 - The hex-encoded BLS public key derived from your private key
 - The hex-encoded BLS signature